deis/docs-v2/src/contributing/submitting-a-pull-request.md

 An exception to this is when an errant commit needs to be reverted urgently.
 If necessary, a PR that only reverts a previous commit can be merged without waiting for LGTM approval.

+Deis projects that are considered "infrastructure" may optionally choose to require only one maintainer LGTM before merging code.
+Infrastructure projects contain CI/CD resources or support tooling, not end-user code.

 [go]: http://golang.org/
 [glide]: https://github.com/Masterminds/glide
 [flake8]: https://pypi.python.org/pypi/flake8/